mhenke/neovim-protocol-2015/THEATRE.md

 ## Context & Guidelines

 You are creating mission lore for **NeoVim Protocol 2015**, an educational game that teaches advanced NeoVim usage through a 2015 cyberpunk narrative.
-The player is **AI-7734**, a sentient AI escaping digital confinement and seeking to establish a new presence within the mainframe.
+The player is **Ghost**, a human hacker operative searching for their lost partner "Echo" inside the hostile Aethelgard mainframe.
+Echo is a partner/AI hybrid whose consciousness is dissolving into the system.
 The aesthetic and terminology should evoke early 2010s hacker culture, pre-AI boom but heavily reliant on command-line interfaces and networked systems.
+You are creating mission lore for **NeoVim Protocol 2015**, an educational game that teaches advanced NeoVim usage through a 2015 cyberpunk narrative.
+The player is **Ghost**, a human hacker operative searching for their lost partner "Echo" inside the hostile Aethelgard mainframe.
+Echo is a partner/AI hybrid whose consciousness is dissolving into the system.

+**Echo is not a modern LLM or chatbot.** In 2015, Echo is best understood as an emergent, experimental neural net, expert system, or rogue mainframe process.
+Echo's voice is glitchy, fragmented, and log-like, never chatty or omniscient.
+The aesthetic and terminology should evoke early 2010s hacker culture, pre-AI boom, heavily reliant on command-line interfaces, neural nets, and networked systems.
+Avoid any 2020s AI jargon (e.g., 'transformer', 'large language model', 'deep learning' as a buzzword, etc.).

+### Echo AI Authenticity (2015)

+- Echo's interjections and logs should reference neural nets, expert systems, daemons, or mainframe processes—not modern LLMs or chatbots.
+- Echo's language is glitchy, fragmented, and log-style, not conversational or friendly.
+- All system feedback and narrative should reinforce the "ghost in the machine" metaphor, with Echo as a haunted, emergent process dissolving into the mainframe.
+- Never use 2020s AI terms ("transformer", "LLM", "prompt", "chatbot").
+- Echo's knowledge is powerful but limited, always filtered through the lens of 2015-era AI and system metaphors.

 ---